carbon-language/carbon-lang/docs/design/variadics.md

 like a `[:]` expression whose operand is a variable of the corresponding tuple type.
 No other leaf AST node can evaluate to a pack value.

-A tuple cannot be indexed unless all of its components are scalar.
+A tuple cannot be indexed unless all of its components are singular.
 There is no syntax for indexing into a pack.

 ## Pattern semantics